-- 2.7 The purpose of the meeting will be: - to make the student aware of the nature of the concerns that have been raised: - to hear and consider the student's views and to identify what support needs are present; - to agree the best way to proceed and to map out a supportive plan; - to ensure that the student is fully aware of the possible outcomes if risk remains. - 2.8 The Enhanced Support Panel will order its proceedings at its own discretion and may invite other staff to attend, including Student Support staff working with the student, and institute enquiries to assist its deliberations.
+- 2.7 The purpose of the meeting will be: - to make the student aware of the nature of the concerns that have been raised; - to hear and consider the student's views and to identify what support needs are present; - to agree the best way to proceed and to map out a supportive plan; - to ensure that the student is fully aware of the possible outcomes if risk remains. - 2.8 The Enhanced Support Panel will order its proceedings at its own discretion and may invite other staff to attend, including Student Support staff working with the student, and institute enquiries to assist its deliberations.
 If the student is unwilling to engage with the process or does not attend the initial meeting, the hearing can take place in the absence of the student. - 2.9 The Enhanced Support Panel may decide: - To formally monitor the student's progress for a specified period of time.
 In this case an action plan will be agreed with the student, outlining any steps which the student will need to take and/or any support to be provided to the student to address the concerns identified.
-Regular review meetings with the student will need to be arranged with a nominated member of staff (to ensure that the action plan is being appropriately followed and/or that reasonable support to enable the student to study effectively is being provided).
-The student will also need to be informed of the consequences of any breaches of the action plan, which will normally involve their fitness to study being escalated to Stage 3 review. - To recommend part-time study (where appropriate and available) or that special academic arrangements be put in place.
-Such recommendations would need to be agreed by the student's department and by the student, and appropriately processed.
+A nominated member of staff will check that the action plan is being appropriately followed and/or that reasonable support to enable the student to study effectively is being provided.
+The nominated staff member will liaise with relevant staff or teams and may schedule occasional review meetings with the student if appropriate.
+The student will also need to be informed of the likely implications of the action plan not being adhered to, which might involve their fitness to study being escalated to Stage 3 review. - To recommend part-time study (where appropriate and available) or that special academic arrangements be put in place.
+Such recommendations would need to be agreed by the student's school/faculty and by the student, and appropriately processed.
 The student should also be advised to seek guidance regarding the possible financial implications of moving to part-time study before agreeing to this change.
-The student will be informed that unless these arrangements remedy the concerns to the University's satisfaction, an interruption will be recommended or their fitness to study may be considered at Stage 3. - Where the student is on placement, to propose to the student suspending the placement or (if available) switching programmes to a 'without placement' equivalent.
+If the student is an international student, advice will need to be sought from the immigration team regarding UKVI compliance before a change to part-time studies could be agreed.
+The student will be informed that if these arrangements do not adequately remedy the concerns to the University's satisfaction, an interruption may be recommended or their fitness to study may be considered at Stage 3. - Where the student is on placement, to propose to the student suspending the placement or (if available) switching programmes to a 'without placement' equivalent.
 Students may be suspended from the placement component of the course if they are unable to meet the requirements of professional regulatory bodies.
-Refer to the 'Fitness to Practise' Policy if the individual case cannot be appropriately managed by Fitness to Study procedures. - With the consent of the student, to agree that their studies be interrupted or suspended for a mutually agreed period of time.
+Refer to the Fitness to Practise Policy if the individual case cannot be appropriately managed by Fitness to Study procedures. - With the consent of the student, to agree that their studies be interrupted or suspended for a mutually agreed period of time.